This post may contain affiliate links.

 • Freezer-friendly.
 Double the recipe and store leftover pancakes in the freezer for an easy breakfast that you already have prepped ahead of time!

-Pancake Ingredients
+Key Ingredients

 A flat lay of ingredients for almond flour panackes

 • Almond flour: it’s best to use almond flour and not almond meal.
 Almond flour is more finely ground than almond meal so will make for a softer texture.
+Use any extra almond flour to make Almond Croissant Baked Oats.

 How To Make Almond Flour Pancakes